Mary Elizabeth Lease: Political career

-Lease began her speaking career in 1885 when she went on her first public speaking tour to raise money for the Irish National Land League.
+In 1885 Lease went on her first public speaking tour, raising money for the Irish National Land League.
 She also spoke at the Kansas state convention of the Union Labor Party.
 By 1888, she was active within the party, stumping for the 1888 campaign and editing the party newspaper.

 Her work led her to the Farmer's Alliance and Knights of Labor, and in 1891, she was elected leader of a local Knights assembly.

 She was involved in African American suffrage.
 From there she became involved in the movement that would become the Populist Party.
 She believed that big business had made the people of America into "wage slaves", declaring, "Wall Street owns the country.
 It is no longer a government of the people, by the people, and for the people, but a government of Wall Street, by Wall Street, and for Wall Street.
 The great common people of this country are slaves, and monopoly is the master."

-Although she is widely believed to have exhorted Kansas farmers to "raise less corn and more hell", she later said that the admonition had been invented by reporters.
-Lease decided to let the quote stand because she thought "it was a right good bit of advice".
+She was said to have exhorted Kansas farmers to "raise less corn and more hell", but she later said that the admonition had been invented by reporters.
+Lease decided to let the quote stand anyway because she thought "it was a right good bit of advice".